iotdomain/iotdomain-standard/README.md

 ## Status

+*** Archived -
+Note January 2021: Since starting this project a number of international IoT standard have reached or are about to reach maturity.
+This standard has been a great learning experience and the work will continue on the [WoST project](https://github.com/wostzone/) that aims to be WoT compliant (where possible) ***

 This standard is currently (June 2020) a draft version.
 The standard is currently being validated with use-cases and a reference implementation.

 The standard can be found here:  [IoTDomain Standard](./iotdomain-standard.md)